The Admissions Office will evaluate your eligibility based on 2 specific entry requirements:

 You need to take the test and receive your results before the deadline.
 Keep in mind that receiving these results can take up to two weeks (please check the GMAT website for more detailed information).
 An overall score of 640 and 48 points in the Quantitative Reasoning section is expected if you apply for this programme.
 If you do not achieve the expected scores your application will still be considered.
 However, a minimum overall score of 620 with 45 points in the Quantitative Reasoning section is required.
 Applicants who submit a GMAT below this minimum score will not be accepted into this programme.
 Please note that completion of all sections of the exam is required.

 For your GMAT registration, please refer to the GMAT website.
 The institution code for GMAT is 0500, Amsterdam Business School, MSc in Business Administration.
+The GMAT Online Exam is allowed for the September 2023 intake.

 3. Your motivation letter